estark37/estark37.github.io/_posts/2020-10-24-strict-transport-security-vs-https-resource-records-the-showdown.md

   https:// as a default scheme provides a small amount of defense in depth against the various weaknesses I’ve discussed above.

 Clearly, there’s a lot going on in this space.
 My prediction is that we’ll end up with a patchwork of different HTTPS upgrading mechanisms that each play a slightly different role.
 I also predict that we’ll see some slight weakening of security in the name of deployability and scalability; for example, perhaps fewer sites will be preloaded in favor of slightly less secure but more scalable HTTPS upgrading mechanisms like HTTPS RRs.

 <small><i>Thanks to [Kaustubha Govind](https://twitter.com/cos_theta) and Dan
 McArdle for explaining many of the things in this post to me!</i></small>

 [^1]: [This dashboard](https://stats.dnssec-tools.org) gives a per-TLD breakdown
       but doesn’t have stats on what percentage of clients are using resolvers that validate DNSSEC.
+Thanks to Jacob Hoffman-Andrews for the pointer!

 [^2]: There are use cases other than HTTPS upgrading where HTTPS RRs
       provide more notable value even if retrieved over plaintext -- in